 Please read in the order presented in Contents.
-The first section (My philosophy-15,000 words) may take several days to read, so here is a summary that is half as long.
+The first section (My philosophy-16,000 words) may take several days to read, so here’s a summary that is half as long.
 Please note: images in this blog are not my property.
-If you would like any image credited or removed, please contact me at email@example.com.
+If you would like any image credited or removed, please contact me at firstname.lastname@example.org.

 About 37 trillion cells make up the human body.
 At every moment, each cell performs a multitude of chemical reactions that result in the beating of your heart or the creation of your next conscious thought.
 A person is nothing but several billion billion billion atoms that are continuously making and breaking electric bonds.
 We are nothing but particles following the same physical laws as those of an exploding supernova.

 But why?
 Why is there something rather than nothing?
 How do we make sense of our reality—of the Universe, of the mind, and of human nature?
 Perhaps you think we exist in a multiverse, and everything is chance.
 Or maybe you believe, like I did, that Christ would return and rule the Earth within this lifetime.
 Whatever your preconceived notions may be, my goal is not to change your mind, but to open your mind.
 My intention is not to make you think that I am right, but to make you think, for yourself, about your existence.
-So I ask you to set aside all of your presumptions, and to contemplate and evaluate, with reason, every claim that I make.
-The following may take several days to read.
-But in the end, this could be the most enlightening experience of your life.
-And if true, then it could change the world—forever.
+Because as I see it, here’s the reality: the progress of humankind is now dependent on our ability to put aside our frustration and bitterness, to look past our short-sightedness, and to engage ourselves with the broader picture of what it means to be human—if it means anything at all.

-My philosophy could be the answer to life’s deepest questions and the solution to the world’s greatest problems.
-And so far, my argument has proven to be logically sound and intuitively profound.
-Atheists and Evangelicals alike have come to embrace these conclusions.
+The following could be the answer to life’s deepest questions and the solution to the world’s greatest problems.
+And so far, my argument has proven to be logically sound and intuitively profound; atheists and evangelicals alike have come to embrace these conclusions.
 But as compelling as this reality may be, all minds are predisposed to find meaningful patterns where there are none.
 Thus, my philosophy is not fixed but evolving with the progression of knowledge.
 With trial and error, my worldview now will develop until the moment I die.
 As Charles Darwin said, “freedom of thought is best promoted by the gradual illumination of men’s minds which follows from the advance of science.”